Home >

 as a dual agent, a firm must first obtain the informed written

-consent of the buyer and seller.
+consent of the buyer and the seller.
 Therefore, before acting as a

 disclosed dual agent, brokerage firms must make written disclosure